 - To make this a gluten-free dish, use gluten-free pasta noodles.

-- I use bowtie pasta, but you can also use fusilli, orecchiette, or elbow macaroni.
+- I use bowtie pasta, but you can also use fusilli, orecchiette, or elbow macaroni, although I usually save that for my macaroni salad recipe.
 You just want to make sure it has some shape to it to be able to hold a good amount of dressing!

 - Toasted pine nuts are a fun addition to give it some crunch.